 As a founder of Elastic and CTO, Shay Banon has been fascinated with search ever since he tried to build a recipe app for his wife in 2004, a journey that led to him writing the first few lines of code of Elasticsearch in 2009 and later founding Elastic in 2012.
 Shay believes finding beauty and excelling is a combination of perspective and grit.
 As someone who got into computers by counting the number of job postings in the newspaper, he loves building things—a product, a community, or a company and the process of acquiring the knowledge to do so.

-Steven Schuurman was one of the four co-founders of Elastic, serving as CEO for the first five years of Elastic.
-Before Elastic, Steven was CEO of Orange11, which was acquired by Trifork A/S (TRIFOR.CO) in 2012.
-Prior to Orange11, Steven co-founded the internationally renowned open source software vendor SpringSource, one of the most successful open source companies in history.
+Steven Schuurman was one of the four co-founders of Elastic, serving as Chief Executive Officer for the first five years of the company.
+Prior, Steven was Chief Executive Officer of Orange11, which was acquired by Trifork A/S (TRIFOR.CO).
+In addition, he co-founded the internationally renowned open source software vendor SpringSource, one of the most successful open source companies in history.
 SpringSource is the world's leading Enterprise Java middleware company, and was acquired by VMware (VMW) in 2009.

 Caryn Marooney led global communications for Facebook and its family of apps including Instagram, Messenger, WhatsApp, and Oculus.
 Prior to joining Facebook, Caryn co-founded OutCast Communications, one of Silicon Valley's premier technology communications firms.
 As co-founder, partner and CEO, Caryn was responsible for planning and executing communications strategies for companies of every size, including Amazon, Netflix, Salesforce, and VMware.
 Caryn was named multiple times to PRWeek's annual Power List, as one of the 50 most powerful people in public relations.